October 24th, 2014 by Sara Gunasekara

 The historic image of South Hall, taken in 1957, is from the Eastman’s Originals Collection.

-The historic image below, from our Eastman Originals Collection, was taken in 1944.
+This week’s feature in our Travel Tuesday series takes us to the Riverside Motel in Downieville, California.
+The image below, from our Eastman Originals Collection, was taken in 1951.

 September 16th, 2014 by Sara Gunasekara